 - Lean Requirements.
 A great starting point to needs identification is to assemble a stakeholder group from a variety of organizational functions, ranging from the back office to senior executives, of up to 15 people.
 This group participates in a lean requirements workshop (generally half a day), which results in a common understanding of the problem, potential needs, and areas that need further investigation.
 You can find more detail in our failure through documentation article.

-- User Personas.
+- System roles.
 The team building the product should interview core stakeholders and build user personas for each type of individual who will interface with your product.

 - User Research workshops are scheduled to further inquire into an area where a strong bias exists or there is a fundamental lack of knowledge.
 For example, we ran user research workshops for a manufacturer that wanted to better understand the needs of their field service technicians.
 They had a general understanding of some challenges but felt that an in-depth, direct conversation would be beneficial to the product development.
 We scheduled two days in our office and brought in 30 of its largest partners.
 We learned that the technicians primarily worked on sunny rooftops and as a result, their Apple iPads tended to overheat and have massive glare problems.
 This insight affected our implementation strategy and non-functional requirements.